 Crescent Springs, KY 41017

-Beautiful remodeled Two-Story in desirable Crescent Pointe.
-New Custom finished basement with french door walkout, large family room, full bath, big windows and exercise room.
-Remodeled kitchen has granite counters and subway tile backsplash.
-Four bedrooms, three full baths, first floor laundry, security system, new solid wood floors, cul-de-sac, incredible wooded lot offers privacy and beauty.
+Beautiful remodeled Two-Story.
+New Carpet!
+Custom finished basement offers large family room, full bath, big windows and exercise room.
+Granite counters and subway tile backsplash in kitchen.
+Four bedrooms, three full baths, first floor laundry, security system, new solid wood floors, cul-de-sac, incredible wooded lot.
+Home Warranty included!

 |Bedroom 1:||18 x 13 (Level: 2)|

 |Bedroom 3:||12 x 12 (Level: 2)|

 |Entry:||6 x 5 (Level: 1)|

 |Laundry Room:||6 x 5 (Level: 1)|